hanno-meister/synalinks/docs/Code Examples/Basics/First Steps.md

 The prompt template is a jinja2 template that describe how to render the examples, instructions and how to convert them into chat messages:

+### Default Prompt template

 ::: synalinks.src.modules.core.generator.default_prompt_template

-The template use the XML tags `<system>...</system>`, `<user>...</user>` and `<assistant>...</assistant>` to know how to convert the prompt template into messages.
-You can modify the default template used by using the `prompt_template` argument in Synalinks modules.
+The template use the XML tags `<system>...</system>`, `<user>...</user>` and `<assistant>...</assistant>` to know how to convert the prompt template into chat messages.
+You can modify at any time the default template used by using the `prompt_template` argument in Synalinks modules.
 You can notice also, that we send the inputs's and output's JSON schema to instruct the LMs how to answer, you can enable/disable that behavior by using `use_inputs_schema` and `use_outputs_schema` in Synalinks modules.
-Synalinks use constrained structured output ensuring that the LMs answer respect the data models specification (the JSON schema), and is ready to parse, so in theory we don't need it, except if you use it to provide additional information to the LMs.
+Synalinks use **constrained structured output** ensuring that the LMs answer respect the data models specification (the JSON schema), and is ready to parse, so in theory we don't need it, except if you use it to provide additional information to the LMs.
 You can find more information in the